SampsonML/SampsonML.github.io/_posts/2026-04-09-age-of-the-architecton.md

 ---

-<h2 style="color: #8ec07c;">Conclusion</h2>
+<h2 id="conclusion" style="color: #8ec07c;">Conclusion</h2>

 The role of the scientist is changing, but it is not going away.
 If anything, the arrival of AI has enhanced what has always been the most important trait of a scientist, the ability to conceive of what does not yet exist, and the creativity and persistence to be able to construct it.
 Unfortunately due to the nature of academia, and large industry labs, many roles are given the title of *scientist* when in reality the work is closer to a hired gun, paid for routine technical competence, and to bring forth the ideas of the Architecton.
 I say this not to diminish these roles, historically these roles have been crucial to bring about almost every technical revolution we have had today.
 But it is these roles that are at risk of being automated away, and as we have previously labeled these roles to be the job of a scientist one may naively think that indeed the role of the scientist may be a thing of the past.

 Kant's Architecton was never the one who laid the bricks.
 They were the one who knew why the building needed to exist in the first place, and what new approaches may be needed to allow for its construction.
 That distinction is more relevant now than at any point in history.
 Labour is devalued, knowledge is cheap.
 What remains scarce, and what will only become more valuable, are the minds that know what to create, and how to synthesize these fragments of knowledge to create it.

-I hope this essay leaves the reader with a sense of optimism, as well as urgency.
+I hope the reader leaves with a sense of optimism, as well as urgency.
 It has never been a more exciting time to be a scientist, but to truly be a scientist is not an easy task.
 We can no longer view routine implementation as science, as these are the roles that will go away, and these are the roles one must avoid if they truly want to take part in this scientific revolution.

 The age of the Architecton is here.
 Prepare accordingly.

 ---

-<h2 style="color: #8ec07c;">Acknowledgments</h2>
+<h2 id="acknowledgments" style="color: #8ec07c;">Acknowledgments</h2>

 This essay has been inspired by numerous conversations with my classmates, and faculty at Princeton.
-Particularly from discussions with Peter Melchior, Christian Jesperson, and Lizhou Sha in our machine learning journal club started by Benjamin Remy.
+Particularly from discussions with Peter Melchior, Christian Jesperson, and Lizhou Sha in our machine learning journal club started by Benjamin Remy, as well as discussions and editing tips from Angelina Yan.

 ---

-<h2 style="color: #8ec07c;">References</h2>
+<h2 id="references" style="color: #8ec07c;">References</h2>

 1. Hamming, R. W. (1986). *You and Your Research*.
 Transcript of a talk given at the Bell Communications Research Colloquium Series, Morris Research and Engineering Center, March 7, 1986. [https://www.cs.virginia.edu/~robins/YouAndYourResearch.html](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)
 2. Kant, I. (1998). *Critique of Pure Reason*.
 Translated and edited by P. Guyer and A. W. Wood.
 Cambridge University Press.
 Originally published 1781; See especially "The Architectonic of Pure Reason," A832/B860–A851/B879.